nickdala/azure-resource-verifier/README.md

 ### Download the latest release

-The simplest way is to install *Azure Resource Verifier* is to download the latest release from [azure-resource-verifier/releases](https://github.com/nickdala/azure-resource-verifier/releases).
+The simplest way is to install *Azure Resource Verifier* is to download the latest release from a [prebuilt binary](https://github.com/nickdala/azure-resource-verifier/releases).

 ### Build from Source